hmrc/agents-external-stubs/README.md

 ## Principles

 - dynamic (data can be changed, no initial data included)
-- permanent (data are persisted until modified or removed)
+- persistent (data are persisted until modified or removed)
 - programmable (data can be created and retrieved entirely through the custom API)
 - smart (only minimal input needed, sensibly auto-generates missing values)
 - complete (feels and behaves like real API would)
+- multi-tenant (test data are sandboxed into planets, multiple data planets can co-exist)
 - self-contained (does not need any other services to run)
-- easy-to-use (i.e. ergonomic API and complementary UI frontend)
+- easy-to-use (through ergonomic API and complementary UI frontend)

 ## Table of contents